jumzzz/model_serving/README.md

-# Serving Models (Thinking Machines Exam Part 2)
+# Serving Models

-This is the Part 2 of Take-home exam for a Position of Machine Learning Engineer.
-The task is to create a Web Service that serves a model that predicts the Income Bracket using **Adult Census Dataset**
+This serves as a reference and a demo on how to serve models with LightGBM, Flask, gunicorn, nginx, and redis

 ## Training Details